 Will they show us the money?
 Let’s see what they are saying and doing.

-Outside analysts suggest they will increase their dividend at a faster rate over the next two years and possibly pay a one time special dividend.
+Outside analysts suggest they will increase their dividend at a faster rate over the next two years and possibly pay a one-time special dividend.
 They normally announce dividend increases during the 2nd quarter each year.

-Microsoft has in excess of $100 billion of cash overseas.
+Software and solutions provider, Microsoft has in excess of $100 billion of cash overseas.
 They have stated the change in tax laws have not changed their spending plans.